Flinmt/gitdata/README.md

 # gitdata
-Very Simple web page where user can put in anyone’s GitHub username and see some of their profile information
+Web page where user can put in anyone’s GitHub username and see some of their profile information

 |Exemple video|